This painting has been sold to a gentleman of Mississippi, USA for £2,000.

 Looking for the very best in marine art?
 You have found it here: Timeless paintings, the test of true greatness.

 To the date of the last update on this page [see below] only one painting in this remarkable series remains unsold, “The Boat Breakers”.

 Hooe lake off the tidal River Plym was also known formerly and with good reason as dolphin lake.

-Form here, gunpowder was produced for the fleet and for mining in days gone by.
+From here, gunpowder was produced for the fleet and for mining in days gone by.

-Also much of the stone for Plymouth Breakwater came from Hooe lake, transported on sailing barges specially adapted for roll on roll off wagons loaded with stone for dumping at sea.
+The granite was transported on sailing barges specially adapted for roll on roll off wagons loaded with stone for dumping at sea.